On the equivalence of all models for $(\infty,2)$-categories: Outer cartesian fibrations

-\begin{cor} Let \(X\) be a scaled simplicial set which satisfies the extension property with respect to maps of type (1) and (3) in Definition~\ref{anodyne defi}.
-Given a map \(f\colon (K,T_K) \to X\) of scaled simplicial sets, the map \(q\colon \ovl{X}_{/f} \to X\) is an outer cartesian fibration and every edges which is marked in \(X_{/f}\) is \(q\)-cartesian. \end{cor} \begin{proof} Combine Proposition~\ref{p:char} and Lemma~\ref{l:pushout-join}. \end{proof}
+\begin{cor} Let \(X\) be a scaled simplicial set which satisfies the extension property with respect to maps of type~\ref{item:scaled_anodyne_i} and~\ref{item:scaled_anodyne_iii} in Definition~\ref{anodyne defi}.
+Given a map \(f\colon K \to X\) of scaled simplicial sets, the map \(q\colon \ovl{X}_{/f} \to X\) is an outer cartesian fibration, every marked edge in \(X_{/f}\) is \(q\)-cartesian and every edge of \(X\) has a marked lift. \end{cor}

+\begin{proof} It is enough to notice that all the edges of \(X_{/\emptyset}\) are marked, that is it coincides with its marked core, and its underlying scaled simplicial set is \(X\). \end{proof}

 In the situation of Corollary~\ref{c:slice}, if \(K\) is a point and the image of \(f\) is the vertex \(y \in X\) then we will denote \(X_{/f}\) and \(\ovl{X}_{/f}\) simply by \(X_{/y}\) and \(\ovl{X}_{/y}\), respectively.
 In particular, the outer cartesian fibration \(q\colon\ovl{X}_{/y} \to X\) is the one we alluded to in the beginning of this section.
 We consider \(q\) as the outer cartesian fibration \emph{represented} by \(y\).
-A partial justification to this point of view will be offered in Proposition~\ref{p:mapping-1} below.
+A precise formulation and proof of this statement now appears in~\cite{GagnaHarpazLanariLaxLimits}, though a partial justification is already offered by Proposition~\ref{p:mapping-1} below.

 \begin{rem} Let \(X\) be a scaled simplicial set and let \(y \in X\) a vertex.
 Then for \(i=1,2\), if the scaled simplicial set \(X\) satisfies the extension property with respect to the inclusion \((\Del^3,T_i) \to \Del^3_{\sharp}\) (where \(T_i\) denotes all triangles which contain the vertex \(i\)) then the marked-scaled simplicial set \(X_{/y}\) satisfies the extension property with respect to the inclusions \((\Del^2,E_i,\{\Del^2\}) \to (\Del^2,\Del^2,\{\Del^2\})\) (where \(E_i\) denotes all edges containing \(i\)).
 In particular, if \(X\) is a weak \(\infty\)-bicategory and \(\sig\colon\Del^2 \to X_{/y}\) is a thin triangle such that \(\sig|_{\Del^{\{1,2\}}}\) is marked then \(\sig|_{\Del^{\{0,1\}}}\) is marked if and only if \(\sig|_{\Del^{\{0,2\}}}\) is marked (see Remark~\ref{rmk:j's are anod}). \end{rem}